Written by Dauphin

 Slowly I stood up.
 I walked into my dad’s room; I opened his drawer and took his gun.
 I could hear him shouting and telling me to come back.
 They were not finished talking about me.

 I came into the sitting room.
 I pointed the gun at him.
 The other men hid behind chairs and sofas.
 Dad just stood there.
 Deep down I wanted him to reach his hands out for a hug.
-He just stood there like stone.
+He just stood there like a stone.
 There was no love in his eyes.
 Maybe he was possessed by the devil.

 I shot 3 times